Denver Nuggets Fans Miss The Playoffs Excitement At The Pepsi Center

 “This one feels really good,” said Anthony.

 Anthony has been a Nuggets fan nearly his whole life.
-Since the Nick Van Exel and Antonio McDeyess days.
+Since the Nick Van Exel and Antonio McDyess days.

 “Really since I got into sports it’s all about the Nuggets,” said Anthony.